ing-bank/lion/docs/extending-documentation.md

 ```
 ````

-You can remove content by targetting a specific heading:
+We can remove content by targeting a specific heading:

 ````md
 ```